Publication and Participation Restrictions

 As Chancellor Gene Block reaffirmed in November 2019, “Much of our research requires international collaboration.
 Our collaborative spirit has helped U.S. to thrive, and we are committed to protecting a research and teaching environment that is open and cooperative and facilitates the appropriate exchange of research results.”
 In addition to the regular proposal review process described above, export control questions that may arise during the course of an engagement should be directed to email@example.com.

-Any research collaborations involving Cuba, Iran, North Korea, Sudan, or Syria requires an export control review prior to UCLA commitment.
-Please contact email@example.com.
+Any research collaborations involving Iran, Cuba, North Korea, Syria, and regions in Ukraine (Crimea, Donetsk and Luhansk) requires an export control review prior to UCLA commitment.
+Please contact firstname.lastname@example.org.